A-SOLO/BTC_USDT_Trading_Model/README.md

 # Conclusion:
 * Used the Historical BTC/USDT 4hrs data from January 1, 2018 to January 31, 2022
-* With the help of Random Forest , a simple yet powerful machine learning model and using a Gap Trading Strategy method.
+* With the help of Random Forest, a simple yet powerful machine learning model and using a Gap Trading Strategy method(along with moving avg).
 * Generated 238% return along with the max drawdown of 6.28%.